Things You Need To Know About Hydroponics Nutrients

 These nutrients should be specifically made for use in hydroponics.
 There should be no organic matter, therefore no carbon, hydrogen and oxygen, just minerals.
 These organic materials could come in the form of worm castings, compost and many more.
 There should also be an abundance of micronutrients and the NPK rations should be adequate.

-NPK stand Nitrogen, Phosphorus and Potassium, respectively.
+NPK stands Nitrogen, Phosphorus and Potassium, respectively.
 Make sure to follow the NPK schedule below to achieve optimum yields.

 - Vegetative stage: N-high; P-medium/high; K-high